 c.
 Coordinating Instructions.
-Refer questions regarding the content of this Order and any requests for waivers or exceptions to policy (ETPs) to the Deputy Commandant for Manpower and Reserve Affairs (DC M&RA), Attention: Culture and Inclusion Branch (MPE) (https://www.manpower.usmc.mil/wordpress/?active marine=active-marineshome/manpower-plans-and-policy-mp/opportunity-diversity-inclusion-branch-mpe) or the MPE Advice Line (844) 818-1674.
+Refer questions regarding the content of this Order and any requests for waivers or exceptions to policy (ETPs) to the Deputy Commandant for Manpower and Reserve Affairs (DC M&RA), Attention: Manpower Plans and Policy Division (MPE) at MPE\EO@usmc.mil or the MPE Advice Line (844) 818-1674.

-4. Administration and Logistics
+5. Administration and Logistics